rstudio/rticles/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add your name to the list of authors `Authors@R` in DESCRIPTION.
 You don't need to bump the package version in DESCRIPTION.

-Lastly, please try your best to do only one thing per pull request, and refrain from making cosmetic changes in the code base: https://yihui.name/en/2018/02/bite-sized-pull-requests/
+Lastly, please try your best to do only one thing per pull request (e.g., if you want to add two output formats, do them in two separate pull requests), and refrain from making cosmetic changes in the code base: https://yihui.name/en/2018/02/bite-sized-pull-requests/

 Thank you!